Commentary: The person - and the policy - that could ease Syria’s suffering

 Assad does not want to negotiate on the politics because he no longer needs to - his position on the ground is the best it has ever been.
 With the exception of Damascus’s eastern suburbs and the northern city of Raqqa, all of Syria’s major cities have been retaken by the regime or pro-regime militias.
 Assad’s political opponents are increasingly hemmed into enclaves in Syria’s Idlib and Deraa provinces - at great cost to the country’s infrastructure and to the detriment of the millions of civilians who live (or used to live) there.
 Assad may be a brutal tyrant, but he’s also a rational actor who understands that the direction of the war has been going his way ever since the Russian air force bailed him out with a bombing campaign in the fall of 2015.

 Not all of the agreements reached over the previous years, however, have been failures.
 Accords focusing on separating the warring sides in specific areas, establishing truces to deliver humanitarian assistance, and allowing injured civilians to leave these zones for medical treatment have been slightly more successful.
 While it is indisputable that the regime has broken many of ceasefire accords it has signed, the de-escalation agreements arranged over the previous three months have resulted in at least a decline in hostilities that would not have ordinarily been possible.
 The U.N.
 Secretary General has acknowledged to the Security Council that “violence has decreased” in some of the four de-escalation zones that Turkey, Russia, and Iran set up in Astana in May.
-The de-escalation accord in three of Syria’s southernmost provinces that was finalized 489024039earlier in July, which includes a general ceasefire between government and moderate opposition forces and an exclusion zone for Iranian and Hezbollah units near the borders of Israel and Jordan, also largely seems to be holding better than expected - for now, at least.
+The de-escalation accord in three of Syria’s southernmost provinces that was finalized earlier in July, which includes a general ceasefire between government and moderate opposition forces and an exclusion zone for Iranian and Hezbollah units near the borders of Israel and Jordan, also largely seems to be holding better than expected - for now, at least.

 Although it is still too early to label both ceasefire deals a success - and while it is certain that breaches are inevitable - agreements that focus exclusively on security while leaving political questions to the U.N. have been more effective than meshing the security and the politics tracks together.
 It remains to be seen whether the decrease in hostilities will last over the long term, but it is difficult to dispute the argument that concentrating on stemming the bloodshed first and exploring options for political reconciliation second have had a more positive impact for the civilians on the ground.